lizmartin/credit-risk-classification/report-template.md

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.
+I did try a few different solvers to see the impact on the predictions.
+I ended up going with Newton-CG since provided the best outcomes which were relatively similar to LBFGS (Limited-memory Broyden-Fletcher-Goldfarb-Shanno).
+The model was able to predict the loan risk with an accuracy of 99% and a f1 score of 89%.

 * Machine Learning Model 1:
 Classification scores for high-risk loans:

-Accuracy Score - 99%
+    * Accuracy Score - 99%
-Even though the accuracy is near perfect, it is almost too good to trust.
-This is evident when the f1 score for high-risk loans is down to 89%.
+        * Even though the accuracy is near perfect, it is not as reliable as may be required.
+This is evident when the f1 score for high-risk loans is 89%.
-Precision Score - 85%
+    * Precision Score - 85%
-Out of all the borrowers that the model predicted would be high-risk, 85% actually were.
+        * Out of all the borrowers that the model predicted would be high-risk, 85% actually were.
-Recall Score - 93%
+    * Recall Score - 93%
-Out of all the borrowers that ended up being high-risk, the model made correct predictions 93% of the time.
+        * Out of all the true high-risk borrowers, the model made correct predictions 93% of the time.

 ## Summary
 The model predicts fairly accurately and with moderate percision.
-With an accuracy
+Of borrowers who were truly high risk, the model only predicted correctly 93% of the time.
+This may not be as reliable as it may be required for the company and regulatory needs.
+However, the model is still useful for identifying high-risk borrowers.